hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/04__Rajaram_Venkataraman.md

 > > XX: If there is pramana, we have to accept.
 > >
 >
-> ​Here it appears that he is trying to escape and hence is nodding head to
+> Here it appears that he is trying to escape and hence is nodding head to
 > your insistence.
-> Anyway, this whole thing was not enough to persuade us.​
+> Anyway, this whole thing was not enough to persuade us.
 >
 > RV: He is willing to engage in hours of discussion and does not mind saying I disagree.
 It is a presumption on your part without a basis.